Madic-/Sway-DE/README.md

 ansible-playbook setup-03-additions-arch.yml -K -e 'ansible_python_interpreter=/usr/bin/python3'
 ```

-At the moment only Fedora is tested by me but there is also some arch integration because I'm also testing arch.
+At the moment main focus is on arch, previously Fedora.
+So thinks are tested mainly on arch but most thinks should also work on Fedora.

 In the future Fedora could become obsolet.

-There is also a first but not yet complete configuration for arch included.

 The ansible playbook will do the following changes to the system: